seaarcpho/plugins/plugins/fileparser/README.md

 - a built-in pattern identifies dates and works "out-of-the-box".
 - for custom patterns (like studio, actors or movie) that are specific to your naming convention, a little bit of configuration is needed to "tell the plugin" how to recognize the right patterns.

 fileparser uses the "regular expression" standard to match patterns (regex).
-There are details and examples below.

 #### Configuration - not your typical plugin